Here's the deal: use this app at your own risk. I'm not a lawyer, but here's what you should know:

 Want to start fresh?
 Clear everything out.
 This button wipes:

 Heads up: This logs you out and you'll need to reconnect with Discogs.
 All your crates get permanently deleted from the database.
-Useful if you're on a shared computer or just want a clean slate.
+Useful if you're on a shared computer or just want a clean slate on this app.
+It is not a way to undo note edits on Discogs.

 You must be logged in to clear data.